justin-marian/router/README.md

 - **Forwarding Decisions:**
   - If a **matching route** is found, the router forwards the packet to the next hop.
-  - When **no matching route** is found (e.g., `destination is unreachable` or `TTL field expires`), ICMP messages such as `"Time Exceeded"` or `"Destination Unreachable"` may be generated to inform the sender that the packet was dropped.
+  - When **no matching route** is found ICMP messages are send, such as: `"Time Exceeded"` / `"Destination Unreachable"`, inform the sender that the packet was dropped.

 **Initialization and Creation:**